rossant/galry/docs/manual.md

 User manual
 ===========

-Galry is an highly efficient hardware-accelerated interactive 2D visualization package in Python.
+Galry is a **high-performance interactive 2D visualization in Python**.

-Galry offers an high-level interface for quickly visualizing large 2D datasets.
+It offers a **high-level interface** for quickly visualizing large 2D datasets.
 It can be used either in script mode, or in interactive mode with IPython.
-It integrates smoothly with the QT event system of IPython so that you can interact with the plotting widget from the IPython console.
+It integrates smoothly with the QT event system of IPython so that you can interact with the plotting widget from the IPython console (much like matplotlib).

-The low-level interface lets you create a fully customized GUI for interactive visualization.
+The **low-level interface** lets you create a fully customized GUI for interactive visualization.
 It integrates with QT, through either PyQT or PySide.
 Integration with other GUI systems may be considered at some point (wx, etc.).